 Biking, Trail Riding, or Kayaking in the Virgin River

-As you can see, a majority of the major points of interest in Zion National Park involve a good deal of hiking.
+As you can see, a majority of the major points of interest in Zion involve a good deal of hiking.
 However, there are many other ways you can explore the canyon and enjoy all that Zion has to offer if hiking isn’t for you!

 The Zion Canyon Scenic Drive (the road the shuttle operates on) is open for cyclists, as well as the Pa’rus Trail that follows along the Virgin River.
+Those who want a guide for something like this will love this e-bike tour of Zion!

 Both of these trails are stunning and excellent choices for a bike ride.
 You can also opt to go on a Trail Ride and explore Zion Canyon by horseback!